firebearstudio/magento2-import-export-sample-files/README.md

   <li><b>update_price_stock.csv .xml .json</b> - a sample file for updating Magento 2 product stock and price.
 Use with Improved Import.
 In this file we share an example of how you can quickly compose a file for updating stock and price.
 You only need to specify product SKU, Price and Qty attributes.
 This way if your supplier provides you with the updates, you can apply them quickly.</li>
   <li><b>products_multiple_store_view.csv</b> - a sample file for importing products per store views.
 Can be used with Improved Import and native Magento 2 import.</li>
   <li><b>products_swatches_import.csv</b> - allows importing color swatches for products.
 The swatches can be imported with color HEX code or using the URL to the swatch image.</li>
+  <li><b>search_synonyms.csv .xml .ods .xlsx</b> - allows importing search synonyms for Magento 2.
+Make sure you are not using the same word for different synonym groups to avoid errors.</li>
+  <li><b>search_terms.csv .xml .ods .xlsx</b> - allows importing search terms for Magento 2.
+The search terms defines any URL redirects for customer search queries.</li>
 </ul>
 <p align="center" />Up to date default <a href="https://github.com/magento/magento2/">Magento 2 Open Source (CE) & Commerce (EE, Cloud) import</a> / export CSV files &amp; sample files for <a href="https://firebearstudio.com/the-improved-import.html" title="Magento 2 Import & Export">Firebear Improved Import / Export extension</a> (CSV, XML, Json)</p>